fagnerdossantos/notes/README.md

 3. Install the dependencies:

-csharpCopy code

 `flutter pub get`

 4. Run the app:

-Copy code

 `flutter run`

-## Built With

--   [Flutter](https://flutter.dev/) - A mobile app development framework created by Google.

 ## Contributing

-Feel free to contribute to this project by submitting a pull request.
+This project is open to contributions and improvements.
+If you would like to contribute, simply submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](https://chat.openai.com/chat/LICENSE) file for details.